SonGorLick/GiveawayJoiner/README.md

 11. Fresh Electron 2.x at the moment of app build

+!!!!
+GiveawayJoiner need 'libgconf-2-4' lib to be installed in your Linux distro P.S.
+Recommended 'Noto' fonts to be installed too

 To build own binaries:

 1. Install Node.js (from your distro repositories or from Node.js official site)
 2. Download GiveawayJoiner sources
-3. Open terminal, in sources directory enter and run this commands:
+3. Open terminal, in sources directory and run this commands:

 npm install electron@2
 npm update